Captive Product Pricing: Examples and Strategies

 The automotive industry provides another clear illustration of captive product pricing.
 Car manufacturers often price their vehicles competitively to attract buyers.
 However, they generate substantial profits from the sale of replacement parts, specialized tools needed for repairs, and routine maintenance services.
 These are all captive products—once you own the car, you'll inevitably need these additional products and services.

-Gaming and Software Industry
+Captive Pricing in Gaming and Software

 The gaming and software industries have embraced captive product pricing with various models.
 Video game consoles, often sold at or near cost, rely on the sale of games, which are the captive products, to drive revenue.
 Similarly, many software companies utilize a "freemium" model.
 Users can access basic features for free, but must pay for premium features or additional user licenses.
 This strategy encourages adoption and allows users to experience the value of the software before committing to a purchase.